I love biographies. They are some of my favorite books to read. I feel that you get so much actionable knowledge out of them.

 His pitch was this: we find people who want to open their own headhunting business but don’t know how to do it.
 They pay us for the training, and we supply them with manuals and video coaching and branded materials, from invoices to business cards.
 We tell them the best kind of office to lease, the best way to find clients, the best way to get referrals: everything so that they can replicate the success of MRI or Alexander Mann.p.
 203

 The detail was incrediblep.
 204 referring to the details of the manuals for franchisees.
-Just because something is obvious for you, it’s not that obvious for someone else.
+Just because something is obvious for you, does not mean it’s obvious for someone else.

 ‘Why don’t you like school any more, darling?’p.
 208